sqroot-eu/sqroot.eu/_posts/2017/2017-11-19-snarky-doorbell.md

 radio frequency to the doorbell unit, which listens to it and rings.

 Snarky Doorbell is, in essence, another signal receiver.
 In the doorbell, there is an `Atmega328` chip with a `433MHz` receiver, that constantly listens for incoming signals.
-When a signal from the doorbell remote (it has a specific ID) is detected, the module outputs a `HIGH` signal, that is then sent to a Raspberry Pi pin.
+When a signal from the doorbell remote is detected, the module outputs a `HIGH` signal, that is then sent to a Raspberry Pi pin.

 The Pi activates and plays a pre-recorded, randomly picked `.wav` file as the ringtone through a connected `3.5mm` speaker.